 Of hundreds of waterfalls near Asheville, we picked the most spectacular falls that are easy to find.
 Some can be enjoyed with a short walk or even roadside.
 Others require a scenic hike.
-See full descriptions for each with plenty of photos!
+See full descriptions for each, with plenty of photos!
 Also see Waterfall Drives & Maps.

 See breathtaking 75-mile views of the Blue Ridge Mountains, Hickory Nut Gorge and Lake Lure.
 The park also features a magnificent 404-foot waterfall and hiking trails.
 Shopping and dining located at the park entrance.

-This pristine reservoir near Cashiers is the highest elevation of any lake east of the Mississippi.
-Find plenty of things to do, including tubing, skiing, paddle boarding, knee boarding, waterfalls swimming and fishing.
+This pristine reservoir near Cashiers has the highest elevation of any lake east of the Mississippi.
 Signal Ridge Marina rents a variety of Bennington pontoons and tritoons, as well as tubes, paddleboards, skis, wakeboards and kneeboards.
-Open April-October.
+There's even a beach!

 Enjoy outdoors exploration with whitewater rafting, zip line canopy tours or Jeep tours in the Great Smoky Mountains.
 Or do all three without moving your car with their "Triple Adventure!"

 Find the best places to tube down a river on a hot summer day, including the French Broad River through Asheville, Deep Creek in the Smoky Mountains and Green River Gorge - with rentals and shuttle services.

 Experience the zipline canopy tour USA Today called “one of the best in the nation!”
 Just 20 minutes from Asheville, Navitat has two very different courses with the longest zip line at 3,600 ft. long.